Workout Series

 These dynamic classes incorporate elements from traditional ballet training to help you achieve the toned and graceful physique of a dancer.

-Why should dancers do this Workout Series?
+Why should dancers cross-train?

 Regular dance class is not enough